barryf/stream/blog/_posts/2011-05-25-the-recruitment-threesome.md

 I've had the misfortune of dealing with some terrible recruiters over the last few years.
 One sent candidates to the wrong address for interviews on two separate occasions.
 Another invited me to apply for a job I was advertising with her.
 Another threatened to poach my developers for his other clients in retaliation for not agreeing to work with him.
 Classy.

+There have been exceptions, but as a rule I'm usually more frustrated than happy with the service I've received.
 Here's what would bring a smile to my face.

 ### Match, don't splattergun